 In the event of an acquisition, a company taken over may have its name modified to integrate it into a group for branding.

-In the event of a merger, the two companies have specific options for naming conventions, ranging from a combined name to an entirely new name.
+The two companies have specific naming conventions in the merger, ranging from a combined name to an entirely new name.

 The combination of names suggests a history and a tradition that is not forgotten, while a brand new name indicates the formation of something new and better than the two building blocks were in themselves.